droglenc/NCMTH107/modules/CE/RFilter_CE1.md

 exposure med med low med med med med med med med
 </pre>

-Use this information to answer the following questions.
-Enter these data into a CSV file, load into R, and use R functions to answer all questions below (use R even though most questions can be answered by observing these simple data from the table above).
-For each question below indicate the number of individuals in the resultant data.frame. **Make sure to show the structure of the resultant data.frame in your R Code and Results section**.
+Enter these data into a CSV file, load into R, and use R functions to answer all questions below (use R even though most questions can be answered by observing these simple data from the table above). **For each question indicate the number of individuals in the resultant data.frame.
+Make sure to show the resultant data.frame in your R Code and Results section**.

-1. Create a data.frame that contains only low-exposure sites.
+1. Create a data frame that contains only low-exposure sites.
-1. Use a different (from above) method to create a data.frame that contains only low-exposure sites.
+1. Use a different (from above) method to create a data frame that contains only low-exposure sites. [*Hint: There are only two types of exposures.*]
-1. Create a data.frame that contains only sites where the CWD diameter was greater than 20 cm.
+1. Create a data frame that contains only sites where the CWD diameter was greater than 20 cm.
-1. Create a data.frame that contains only sites that were low-exposure and the CWD diameter was greater than 20 cm.
+1. Create a data frame that contains only sites that were low-exposure and the CWD diameter was greater than 20 cm.
-1. Create a data.frame that contains only sites where the CWD diameter was between 20 and 30 cm.
+1. Create a data frame that contains only sites where the CWD diameter was between 20 and 30 cm (*not including 20 or 30*).